go-vela/community/proposals/2021/07-22_log-streaming.md

 * [go-vela/worker](https://github.com/go-vela/worker/compare/feature/log_streaming/opt_three?expand=1)
 * [go-vela/server](https://github.com/go-vela/server/compare/feature/log_streaming/opt_three?expand=1)

+> NOTE:
+>
-The time interval I chose to use in the above code is `1s`.
+> The time interval I chose to use in the above code is `1s`.
+>

-However, we could choose any time interval we deem fit for this use-case.
+> However, we could choose any time interval we deem fit for this use-case.
+>

-Also, we'd likely make this time interval configurable to provide more flexibility.
+> Also, we'd likely make this time interval configurable to provide more flexibility.

 ## Implementation